 Gioelia

-Gioelia Cremeria is one of the references as far as Italian ice cream is concerned.
-Classic Italian recipes are served at this restaurant, which now has 35 restaurants in Spain, Italy and Romania.
-The dessert italian cuisine par excellence finds here one of its main strongholds in Seville.
+Gioelia Cremeria is postulated as one of the references as far as Italian ice cream is concerned.
+The classic Italian recipes come together in this place, which already totals 35 between Spain, Italy and Romania.

-And they do so by attending to gluten-free options, lactose-free, egg-free and vegan.
+And they do so by offering gluten-free, lactose-free, egg-free and vegan options.
 Creamy, with a great selection of flavors and all of them preserved in tempting carapinas.
 Among its offer you will also find artisan cakes, cannoli siciliani, milkshakes and much more.

 Freskura

-This ice cream parlor perfectly fulfills the axiom “good, beautiful and cheap“.
-Artisan ice creams, strong and economical.
-Tartarinas and cucuruchos full of flavors (up to three flavors can be incorporated to your snack), with attention to detail.
+This ice cream parlor perfectly fulfills the axiom “good, nice and cheap“.
+Handmade ice creams, strong and economical.
+Tarrinas and cucurruchos full of flavors (up to three flavors can incorporate to your snack) care to detail.

-In addition, its slushies, marmalades and cakes our must-try: the intense chocolate, pine nut or strawberry ice cream.
-Be careful, here you will also find vegan ice creams and suitable for intolerances.
+Our must-haves are the intense chocolate, pine nut and strawberry ice creams.
+Be careful, here you will also find vegan ice cream and suitable for intolerances.

-One of the best ice cream parlors in Seville is located in the heart of Los Remedios and has more than one reason to visit it.
-All of their products are excellent, home-made and of organic origin.
+One of the best ice cream parlors in Seville is located in the heart of Los Remedios and saves more than one reason to visit.
+All their products are excellent, home-made and of organic origin.

-what more can we ask from an ice cream if it is sustainable?
+What more can we ask from an ice cream if it is sustainable?
 Well, they also have vegan options.
-Its forceful waffles y milkshakes do not deserve to be included in these lines.
+Their hearty waffles and milkshakes do not deserve to be included in these lines.

 María Limones Ice Cream Parlor

-María Limones is possibly one of the most sophisticatedly decorated ice cream parlors in Seville and located in some of the best locations.
-This does not prevent us from thinking that their ice creams will be worse.
+María Limones is possibly one of the ice cream parlors in Seville with a more sophisticated decoration and located in some of the best locations.
+That is not an excuse to think that their ice creams will be worse.

-Once again, here the creations are totally handmade and the quality of the ingredients is carefully selected to the millimeter.
-Redondela, Piedmont hazelnut or Bronte pistachio stand out among its exquisite range of flavors.
+Again, here the creations are totally handmade and they take care of the quality of their ingredients to the millimeter.
+Redondela, Piedmont hazelnut or Bronte pistachio stand out among their exquisite range of flavors.

 CaraPino

-CaraPino’s display cases are not suitable for diabetics or health-seekers.
-But the way things are, it is one of the best places in Seville for to have a gluttonous feast.
-And of course, in hot weather, ice cream is a must in this house.
-They make their ice creams daily with fresh milk and you cannot leave without trying their Carapino (caramel, pine nuts and cream).
+And of course in hot weather ice cream can not miss in this house.
+They make their ice cream daily from fresh milk and you can not leave without trying their Carapino (caramel, pine nuts and cream).

 Jijona